Tordsg/Xcitr/userstories.md

 ### Meaningful connection (us-2)

-As a user, Dani wants to prefer a person over someone else multiple times before she gives this person a proper “like” so that there is a bigger guarantee that she likes that person and vice versa.
+As a user, Dani wants to a person three times in a row before she can match with this person so that there is a larger guarantee for mutual interest.

 ### Profile (us-3)